carantes/property-finder/README.md

 ### Functional Requirements

+- Users can register to create new accounts and use the system
+- Users can authenticate in the app using JWT strategy
-- Sellers can add new apartments to the listing
+- Authenticated Sellers can add new properties to the listing
 - Buyers can search for existing apartments using plain text or keywords
-- Buyers should be able to create monitors to specific search keywords
+- Authenticated Buyers can create monitors to specific search keywords
 - Buyers should be notified about new properties every 24hs and should never be notified twice about the same property.

 ### Non-Functional

+- User authentication should be safe and reliable
 - Low latency on search results
 - Eventual consistency of new apartments on search results
-- General High availability and scalability
+- General high availability and scalability

 ## System Design